-IBSC Standard (2006) Compliance Comments Standard 1 A named member of the senior management team at the airport should be responsible for the implementation of the bird control programme, including both habitat management and active bird control.
-N/A Non-compliant Compliant The HOA is responsible for the implementation of the bird control program.
+IBSC Standard (2006) Compliance Comments Standard 1 A named member of the senior management team at the airport should be responsible for the implementation of the bird control programme, including both habitat management and active bird control. □ N/A □ Non-compliant ■ Compliant The HOA is responsible for the implementation of the bird control program.
 Standard 2 An airport should undertake a review of the features on its property that attract hazardous birds/wildlife.
 The precise nature of the resource that they are attracted to should be identified and a management plan developed to eliminate or reduce the quantity of that resource, or to deny birds access to it as far as is practicable.
 Where necessary, support from a professional bird/wildlife strike prevention specialist should be sought.
-Documentary evidence of this process, its implementation and outcomes should be kept.
-N/A Non-compliant ■ Compliant This WHMP consists of a review of features on and surrounding the airfield that may attract hazardous birds and/or wildlife.
+Documentary evidence of this process, its implementation and outcomes should be kept. □ N/A □ Non-compliant ■ Compliant This WHMP consists of a review of features on and surrounding the airfield that may attract hazardous birds and/or wildlife.
 Standard 3 A properly trained and equipped bird/wildlife controller should be present on the airfield for at least 15 minutes prior to any aircraft departure or arrival.
 Thus, if aircraft are landing or taking of at intervals of less than 15 minutes there should be a continuous presence on the airfield throughout daylight hours.
 The controller should not be required to undertake any duties other than bird control during this time.
 Note that for aerodromes with infrequent aircraft movements, 15 minutes may not be long enough to disperse all hazardous birds/wildlife from the vicinity of the runway.
 In this case the controller should be deployed sufficiently in advance of the aircraft movement to allow full dispersal to be achieved.
-At night, active runways and taxiways should be checked for the presence of birds/wildlife at regular intervals and the dispersal action taken as needed.
-N/A Non-compliant ■ Compliant A team of TAOOs undertake wildlife management activities on a daily basis 24/7.
-DIA TAOOs underwent training in March 2020, ongoing training includes AAA online modules and ARO/WSO training planned 2 nd half 2023.
+At night, active runways and taxiways should be checked for the presence of birds/wildlife at regular intervals and the dispersal action taken as needed. □ N/A □ Non-compliant ■ Compliant A team of TAOOs undertake wildlife management activities on a daily basis 24/7.
+DIA TAOOs underwent training in March 2020, ongoing training includes AAA online modules and ARO/WSO training 2023 & 2024.
+Firearms Safety Training for all TAOOs carried out over 3 x sessions May, June & July 2024.
 Standard 4 Bird control staff should be equipped with bird deterrent devices appropriate to the bird species encountered, the numbers of birds present, and to the area that they need to control.
 Staff should have access to appropriate devices for removal of birds/wildlife, such as firearms or traps, or the means of calling on expert support to supply these techniques at short notice.
-All staff should receive proper training in the use of bird control devices.
-N/A Non-compliant ■ Compliant TAOOs are equipped to manage wildlife as per PRO - WMP 05.
+All staff should receive proper training in the use of bird control devices. □ N/A □ Non-compliant ■ Compliant TAOOs are equipped to manage wildlife as per PRO - WMP 05.